-Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$10 for Level One drugs \$40 for Level Two drugs \$10 for Level One drugs \$40 for Level Two drugs Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as not covered.
-Insulin Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery devices and blood glucose monitors approved by us Disposable needles and syringes for the administration of covered medications Self administered injectable drugs Oral fertility drugs Growth hormone Drugs for sexual dysfunction Weight loss drugs \$60 for Level Three drugs 25% of the amount that the Plan pays to the dispensing pharmacy for Level Four drugs \$60 for Level Three drugs 25% of the amount that the Plan pays to the dispensing pharmacy for Level Four drugs Colorado: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail order program, or 3 times the applicable copay at participating retail pharmacies.
-Colorado: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail order program, or 3 times the applicable copay at participating retail pharmacies.
-Note: Drugs to treat sexual dysfunction are limited.
+Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$10 copay for Level One drugs \$10 copay for Level One drugs Drugs and medicines that by Federal law of the United States require a physician's prescription for their \$40 copay for Level Two drugs \$40 copay for Level Two drugs purchase, except those listed as not covered.Insulin \$60 copay for Level Three drugs \$60 copay for Level Three drugs Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery devices and blood glucose monitors Plan pays to the dispensing pharmacy for Level Four 25% of the amount that the Plan pays to the dispensing pharmacy for Level Four - Disposable needles and syringes for the administration of covered medications drugs 2.5 applicable copays for a drugs 2.5 applicable copays for a Self administered injectable drugs 90-day supply of prescribed 90-day supply of prescribed Oral fertility drugs maintenance drugs, when ordered through our mail- maintenance drugs, when ordered through our mail- Growth hormone order program order program Drugs for sexual dysfunction Weight loss drugs Note: Drugs to treat sexual dysfunction are limited.
 Contact the Plan for dosage limits.
 You pay the applicable drug copay up to the dosage limits, and all charges after that.
-Illinois: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program or participating retail pharmacies.
-Illinois: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program or participating retail pharmacies.
-Women's contraceptive drugs and devices, including the morning after pill Tobacco cessation drugs Nothing Nothing Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
+Women's contraceptive drugs and devices, including the morning after pill Nothing Nothing Tobacco cessation drugs Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
 Some restrictions apply.

-Benefit Description You pay Preventive care medications High Option Standard Option Preventive Care medications to promote better health as recommended by ACA The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
-Nothing Nothing • Aspirin (81 mg) for men age 45-79 andwomen age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 6 months - 1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
-Not covered: All charges All charges • Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Drugs obtained at a non-Plan pharmacy except for out-of- area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics Medications considered non-formulary on the RX4 drug list
+Benefit Description You pay Preventive care medications High Option Standard Option Preventive Care medications to promote better health as recommended by ACA.
+Nothing Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
+Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 6 months - 1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Not covered: All charges All charges Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above • Medications considered non-formulary on the RX4 drug list Drugs and supplies for cosmetic purposes • Vitamins, fluoride, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of- area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics